teamdigitale/licenses/README.md

 Bisogna creare un file `README` o `README.md` che contenga, in coda, la riga di copyright corretta, e la seguente dicitura:

 ```
-Copyright (c) 2017, the respective contributors, as shown by the version control
+Copyright (c) 2017, the respective contributors, as shown by the AUTHORS file.

 This program is free software: you can redistribute it and/or modify
 it under the terms of the GNU General Public License as published by